Blog

 My car sat at the Westgate Lincoln Mercury dealer in Lombard, IL for one month, until that site was closed and merged with Elmhurst Lincoln Mercury.
 My car was then transported over to that dealership for the remainder of the 4 month span.
 Why did it take 4 months just to replace headlamps?
 I’d like to know that answer as well, but Ford claims it’s because of a nation-wide back-order and faulty manufacturing of previous headlamp assemblies.
 I have found over the past several months that the various levels of the Ford Motor Company do not work together or communicate with each other.

 I have also found that I’ve been lied to, pushed around and brushed off; all signs of poor customer service.
+They should take a lie detector test to be held accountable for spreading false information.
 The following list is a brief overview of what I’ve been through:

 Continued below the fold…